Yawolf/yocingo/README.md

 The libary is completed!!
 Yay!
 And it is accesible in the Hex repository! ^_^

 ## ADVERTISEMENT: I will upgrade this API as soon as I have time.
-This Wrapper was created before Telegram APIThank you :D
+This Wrapper was created before Telegram API 2.0, anyway, can still be used.
+Thank you :D

 ## Disclaimer
 This is my first Elixir program, so please, don't be hard with me, I'm just a poor